 In some cases your information can be deleted or deactivated, however, the right to erasure does not apply if processing is necessary for the purposes and for the provision of health or social care; or for the management of health or social care systems or services.

-If you would like to find out more information about your rights or make a request for your information, please email email@example.com
+If you would like to find out more information about your rights, please email firstname.lastname@example.org

 If you would like to make a complaint, please email email@example.com